Responsible Whale Watching Certification

 Whaler “Senhora de Fátima”

-In 2010, with the precious help of retired Azorean Whalers and Boat Builders we have recovered the Whaling Boat “Senhora de Fátima”.
-The original boat built in 1945 inspired by the american Whaling boat of Moby Dick, and is now one of the few fully operational Whaling Boat in the Azores Islands, and representation of a true symbol of the Azorean Culture and identity.
+In 2010, with the precious help of retired Azorean Whalers and Boat Builders we have recovered the Whaler Boat “Senhora de Fátima”.
+The original boat built in 1945 inspired by the american Whaler of Moby Dick, and is now one of the few fully operational Whaler in the Azores Islands, and representation of a true symbol of the Azorean Culture and identity.
 The Azoreans have been Whalers since 1830 and, up until cessation of all Azorean Whaling activity in 1984.

 With this project: We add an extension to our service and to the life of cultural heritage of the Azorean people, by providing authentic experiences with history and tradition to Tourists and new generations.
-Depending on availability, you can sail in an original Whaling Boat as part of the training team, free of any charges.
+Depending on availability, you can sail in an original Whaler as part of the training team, free of any charges.